 My Camera for Railway Photography

-Today, there are loads of different types of cameras that you can buy and use for your railway photographs.
+Today, there are a lot of different types of cameras that you can buy and use for your railway photographs.
 Even some mobile phones now a days have an excellent camera fitted to them.

-I occasionally get asked by other photographers what camera do I use.
+I sometimes get asked by other photographers what camera do I use.
 Here I will let you know what camera and lens I use for my railway photography hobby.

 For me it is a lovely camera with a lot of advanced shooting options.
 Once I learned as much as I possibly could, It does everything that I want it to do.
 One good option on the camera is the 6 fps (frames per second) continuous shooting.
-I always tend to use that, that way at least one or two photos will be in the exact place you want it and sharp.
+I always tend to use that, that way at least one or two photos will be in the exact place I want it.

 Yes, I know that the newer cameras have more or better options.
-But to be honest, If you are happy with what you have got I do not see the point in spending more money just to keep up to date with the new ones.
-Saying that, if the camera died on me, I would still purchase a decent second hand one of the same model.
+But to be honest, If you are happy with the camera you have got I do not see the point in spending more money just to keep up to date with the new ones.
+Saying that, if my camera died on me, I would still purchase a decent second hand one of the same model.

 Today (January 2021) you can buy this camera second hand at MPB from £819.00